flint-lang/flint-lang.github.io/wiki/src/beginners_guide/10_interop/3_modules.md

 enable = true
 ```

-This essentially tells the compiler to search for the `fip-c` module in the `.fip/modules/` directory and to start it when the compiler starts up.
+This essentially tells the compiler to search for the `fip-c` module in the `$HOME/.local/fip/modules/` (or `%LOCALAPPDATA%\fip\modules\` on Windows) directory and to start it when the compiler starts up.
 It essentially tells the compiler that the module exists and should be used by it.
 And then we have the `fip-c.toml` file.
 It only contains three entires, which are all not special at all:

 ```toml
 compiler = "gcc"